kubernetes-sigs/kubespray/docs/dns-stack.md

 ### Nodelocal DNS HA

 Under some circumstances the single POD nodelocaldns implementation may not be able to be replaced soon enough and a cluster upgrade or a nodelocaldns upgrade can cause DNS requests to time out for short intervals.
-If for any reason your applications cannot tollerate this behavior you can enable a redundant nodelocal DNS pod on each node:
+If for any reason your applications cannot tolerate this behavior you can enable a redundant nodelocal DNS pod on each node:

 ```yaml
 enable_nodelocaldns_secondary: true